-To sum up what you’ve learnt so far, the word order doesn’t really affect a sentence’s meaning, as long as your sentence ends with a verb.
+To sum up, what you’ve learned so far, the word order doesn’t really affect a sentence’s meaning, as long as your sentence ends with a verb.

 To build a Japanese sentence, you use grammatical particles, one or two hiragana words, that you attach to nouns, verbs, adjectives or sentences, to assign them a grammatical function.
 They help build a sentence regardless of how groups of words are arranged.
 The main difficulty for beginners is to understand the subtleties of Japanese particles, especially when they have no equivalent in English.

 The word order and the particles can affect the emphasis, so understanding Japanese sentence structure early is key to learning intermediate and advanced grammatical concepts.

 Finally, the most important obstacle you face in Japanese, is how native speakers very naturally omit some parts of a sentence, leaving you to guess what’s been left out.
 Only a good knowledge of Japanese syntax helps you fill in the gap instinctively.